There you go, plain and simple.

-Pour in the crushed tomatoes, W sauce, a bit of V8 juice-perhaps 1/2 cup of more, salt and pepper, pinches of sugar, cooked hamburger and, if ready, the meatballs.
+Pour in the crushed tomatoes, Worcestershire sauce, a bit of V8 juice-perhaps 1/2 cup of more, salt and pepper, pinches of sugar, cooked hamburger and, if ready, the meatballs.

 Simmer, simmer, simmer.
 Stir once in a while, but also let it hot and smokey on the bottom, just a bit.
-I simmered maybe an hour, not all day long.
+I simmered maybe an hour.
 If it seems to get too thick, you can add a little more vegetable juice or even chicken stock.
 That thins it out while adding a bit of flavor.
 It just depends on how thick you like your sauce.

 Meanwhile I was heating up the pasta water, which as you know, takes forever!
 Longer than any water ever.

-Cook your pasta, drain, top with meatballs and sauce, sprinkle some Parmesan snow on top, while singing “On top of spagheeeeteee, all covered with cheese, I lost my poor meatball, when somebody sneeeeezeeed”.
+Cook your pasta, drain, top with meatballs and sauce, sprinkle some Parmesan snow on top, while singing “On top of spagheeeeteee, all covered with cheese, I lost my poor meatball, when somebody sneeeeezed”.